Željko Ivanović: Career

 With a group of colleagues, Ivanović founded the first independent daily newspaper Vijesti, which started coming out on 1 September 1997.
 Over time, Vijesti became the most circulated and the most influential voice in Montenegro.
 Since the beginning, Vijesti went through various phases of the relationship with the authorities in Podgorica.
-This daily supported Đukanović’s government war with federal Milošević-led administration, but after the Belgrade Agreement was signed in March 2002, started to be more critical towards the government in Podgorica, since the Agreement postponed the referendum on Montenegrin independence.
+The daily supported Đukanović’s government war with federal Milošević-led administration, but after the Belgrade Agreement was signed in March 2002, started to be more critical towards the government in Podgorica, since the Agreement postponed the referendum on Montenegrin independence.

 Following the referendum in May 2006 and Montenegrin independence, Vijesti became the most vicious critic of Đukanović and his administration. Đukanović then begun a long term campaign of pressures and attacks on Vijesti, in order to diminish their influence and change the editorial policy.
 This is how the attack on Ivanović happened on 1 September 2007, which democratic public recognized and marked as an attack on freedom of expression.

+Affiliations

 Ivanović is a South East Europe Media Organisation (SEEMO) coordinator for Montenegro.
-This famous media organization in Vienna deals with protection of media freedoms in the Balkan and South East Europe.
+The media organization in Vienna deals with protection of media freedoms in the Balkan and South East Europe.

 Under his management in October 2003, daily Vijesti started the publishing action that counted over 3 million printed books of various content-from encyclopedias to belletristic and art books.
-This practice inspired other publishers from the Region to follow the example of Vijesti.
+This practice inspired other publishers from the region to follow the example of Vijesti.